techgraphics/techgraphics.github.io/_skills/html5.md

 ---
 title: HTML5 - Hypertext Markup Language Revision 5
-description: The recommended standard markup language used to format and structure the content of web pages.
+description: The recommended standard markup language used to format and semantically structure the content of web pages.
 proficiency: 1
 parentCategory: Web Development
 categoryLevel: 1